Mortgage 6 min read March 2026

 Income multiples: the starting point

 Most lenders start by applying an income multiple to your gross annual salary.
-The most common multiples are:
+The most common multiples are (you can model your own with the Mortgage Affordability Calculator):

 • 4× income — a conservative baseline used by some lenders, particularly for higher-risk borrowers